Legion of Super Heroes (TV series)

 Legion of Super Heroes is an American animated television series produced by Warner Bros.
 Animation, adapted from the DC Comics series of the same name.
 It debuted on September 23, 2006, and centers on a young Superman's adventures in the 31st century, fighting alongside the eponymous group of superheroes.
-The show was produced by one of its main character designers James Tucker, a co-producer of the Justice League Unlimited series, for the Kids' WB line on The CW network.
+The show was produced by one of its main character designers James Tucker, a co-producer of the Justice League Unlimited series, for the Kids' WB line-up on The CW network.

 The series drew on the rich history of the Legion of Super-Heroes, taking inspiration from stories set during all time periods of the team's nearly 50-year history in comics.
-Continuity is internally consistent but is not shared with any previous incarnation of the Legion, either animated or in print.
-It also had its own tie-in spin-off comic book series that lasted 20 issues.
+It also had a tie-in spin-off comic book series, Legion of Super-Heroes in the 31st Century, that lasted 20 issues.

 The series was cancelled after its second season.

 Development history

-A few months before Legion of Super Heroes premiered, the Legion appeared in the Justice League Unlimited episode "Far From Home."
-The episode featured Supergirl travelling to the future and joining the Legion, leading audiences to think that it was intended to serve as a back-door pilot establishing a premise for the Legion show, and that it would be a DCAU spinoff.
-However, series producer James Tucker clarified that Legion's show was deliberately created from scratch:
+A few months before Legion of Super Heroes premiered, the Legion appeared in the Justice League Unlimited episode "Far From Home".
+The episode featured Supergirl traveling to the future and joining the Legion, leading audiences to think that it was intended to serve as a back-door pilot for a Legion series, and that it would be a DCAU spin-off.
+Producer James Tucker clarified that the series was deliberately created from scratch: